 The Privacy & Security Official will document all actions of every incident in detail and retain documentation for a period of at least six years or follow agency retention requirements.

-ADOPT

 Return / Destruction of Protected Health Information upon Contract Termination

 Purpose

 This procedure is to provide guidelines on the required return or destruction of protected health information upon termination of contract with a covered entity in accordance with contractual agreements.